goodguyry/AriaComponents/README.md

 See also the [Menu](src/Menu/) and [Menubar](src/MenuBar/) components' README

+Aside from the help text examples above, authors are responsible for adding all necessary `aria-labelledby`, `aria-label` and `aria-describedby` to the revelant elements.

 **Note**:
 <!-- @todo is this still true? -->
 This package is provided without processing; you'll likely need to run these